JeremiahKaren/35percent.github.io/_posts/2016-11-28-north-of-a-hundred-million.md

 >"20-25% is a normal profit margin for developments in London"

 This is not true.
+The district valuer who reviewed Lendlease's viability assessment, said that 15% was the normal profit margin assumed by developers.
 The Council is currently negotiating a development agreement with British land for the redevelopment of Canada Water, in which 15% is the agreed profit level.
 Why did Cllr John allow Lendlease to assume a much higher profit level.

 If he really does subscribe to openness and accountability in his dealings with developers, we ask Cllr John to publish the following: